Binhbocnc1234/Nemo-Escape/README.md

 **Information about folders in Scripts:**

--Framework: contains utility classes such as Singleton, HarmonicOscillation, Timer, SwitchScene, Random.
+- Framework: contains utility classes such as Singleton, HarmonicOscillation, Timer, SwitchScene, Random.
 These classes are not specific to this project.
 They will be used by other classes, or even other projects
--Nemo: contains classes related to the player
+- Nemo: contains classes related to the player
--Fish: contains scripts related to the 12 fish species in the game (except the player)
+- Fish: contains scripts related to the 12 fish species in the game (except the player)
--UI: contains support classes in tasks related to UI-components: color changing animation, zoom in and out animation, input from the player, looping background
+- UI: contains support classes in tasks related to UI-components: color changing animation, zoom in and out animation, input from the player, looping background
--Other: different from Framework, the classes in this folder are still very important and specific to this project.
+- Other: different from Framework, the classes in this folder are still very important and specific to this project.
 It's just that I don't know where to classify them

 **Some significant scripts**